-Add light and grow your own vitamin D!
-Mushrooms are the only item in your produce section that can perform this feat.
+Add sunlight and grow your own vitamin D!
+Mushrooms are the only item in your produce section that can provide this important nutrient.

 Easy Mushroom Omelet

 - One bunch of mushrooms from your own mushroom farm (about 8 ounces)

 - 1/4 cup chopped fresh spinach (if you have it)

 - a little sea salt and some pepper (to taste)

 - 1 tablespoon canola oil

 - 2 tablespoons or so of grated romano or parmesan cheese